 Does an Anti-Inflammatory Diet Improve Sleep?

 Large-population research links pro-inflammatory diets to worse sleep quality.
-Across 30,000+ adults, the most inflammatory diets raised short-sleep odds by 40%.
-Mediterranean diet adherence reduces insomnia risk by 14% in a meta-analysis of 591,223 participants.
-Omega-3 supplementation improves sleep efficiency in randomized trials.
-The evidence has limits: anti-inflammatory eating improves how well you sleep — sleep efficiency, wake-after-sleep-onset — not how long.
+Across 30,000+ adults, the highest-inflammatory dietary scores raised short-sleep odds by 40%.
+Mediterranean diet adherence was associated with 14% lower insomnia odds in a meta-analysis of 591,223 participants.
+Omega-3 supplementation improves sleep efficiency in a controlled-trial meta-analysis.
+The evidence has limits: anti-inflammatory eating is linked more consistently with how well you sleep — sleep efficiency, wake-after-sleep-onset — not how long.

 Every wellness site has a version of “anti-inflammatory foods for better sleep.”
 The peer-reviewed literature does support a connection between dietary inflammation and sleep — but the findings are more specific, more limited, and more useful than a list of salmon and blueberries.
-There are now over a dozen studies linking the Dietary Inflammatory Index (DII) to individual sleep metrics, a half-million-participant meta-analysis on the Mediterranean diet and insomnia, and a randomized-controlled-trial-only meta-analysis on omega-3 and sleep outcomes.
+There are now over a dozen studies examining links between the Dietary Inflammatory Index (DII) and individual sleep metrics, a half-million-participant meta-analysis on the Mediterranean diet and insomnia, and a controlled-trial meta-analysis on omega-3 and sleep outcomes.
 This article walks through the research by evidence type — population data, dietary pattern analyses, and supplement trials — and draws a line between what the data supports and where popular coverage overclaims.
 The pillar article covers the full inflammatory sleep disruption picture; this article focuses on the dietary evidence.

 What Does the Research Say About Anti-Inflammatory Diets and Sleep?

-The DII scores 45 dietary components — nutrients, flavonoids, spices, and other food constituents — on a scale from pro-inflammatory to anti-inflammatory, calculated from dietary recall data and energy-adjusted for body size.
+The DII scores up to 45 dietary components — nutrients, flavonoids, spices, and other food constituents — on a scale from pro-inflammatory to anti-inflammatory, calculated from dietary assessment data with the E-DII variant adjusted per 1,000 kcal of energy intake.
 It was developed as a standardized research tool so that studies across different populations use the same metric for dietary inflammation (Farrell et al., 2024).
-Nearly every study in this field uses some version of the DII or its energy-adjusted variant (E-DII) to quantify the inflammatory potential of a person’s diet.
+Many studies that specifically examine dietary inflammatory potential and sleep use some version of the DII or its energy-adjusted variant (E-DII) to quantify the inflammatory potential of a person’s diet.

 That study is cross-sectional, meaning it cannot establish that diet caused the sleep problems — the association could run in either direction.
-Jiang et al. (2025) addressed this limitation.
+Jiang et al. (2025) added a Mendelian randomization component for individual DII-related nutrients.
 Using NHANES data from 2007-2018 (n=24,780) combined with two-sample Mendelian randomization — a method that uses genetic variants as proxies to reduce confounding and test causal direction — they found each one-unit DII increase was associated with 12.9% elevated sleep disorder risk (OR=1.129, 95% CI: 1.079-1.182).
-The Mendelian randomization analysis supports a causal direction from diet to sleep disruption rather than the reverse.
-At the nutrient level, their analysis identified selenium as protective against sleep apnea (OR=0.92, 95% CI: 0.86-0.98) and vitamin C and monounsaturated fatty acids as protective against sleep-wake disorders.
+The Mendelian randomization findings are suggestive, but the authors state that the results should be interpreted with caution and that stronger evidence is still needed before making concrete dietary recommendations.
+At the nutrient level, their analysis identified genetically predicted selenium as protective against sleep apnea (OR=0.92, 95% CI: 0.86-0.98) and genetically predicted vitamin C and monounsaturated fatty acids as protective against sleep-wake disorders.

 Diagram of mechanisms linking diet and insomnia